Last Updated on

 Your Best Men, Ushers & Bridesmaids

-One final tip is to make sure you’re utilising these very important people!
+One final peice of wedding day advice is make sure you’re utilising these very important people!
 You’ve picked these guys for a reason; because they are probably your favourite people and your trust them explicitly.
 So they’ll do whatever they can on your wedding day to make sure you are having the BEST day.
 So if you’re feeling overwhelmed, give them a few tasks that will help you a little.
 It might be handing out the confetti after the ceremony or making sure your grandparents have always got a seat during the drinks reception.

 More Wedding Day Hints, Tips & Advice